jbloomlab/dms_tools/docs/dms_logoplot.rst

 The ``--diffselheight`` is useful if you are making several such plots and want them to share a common y-axis.

+Any mutations that have missing differential selection values (specified as ``NaN`` in the ``mutdiffsel.txt`` file) are treated as having a differential selection of zero in the plotting.

-Here is an example of a create plot:
+Here is an example of a created plot:

 .. image:: diffsel_logoplot.pdf
    :width: 90%